A national flag is a flag that represents and symbolizes a country. A national flag is designed with specific meanings for its colors and symbols.

 The flag of the United Nations was adopted on December 7, 1946, and consists of the official emblem of the United Nations in white on a blue background.

-Maybe it can not termed to be a country, but it does represent a conglomerate of nations.
+Maybe it can not be termed to be a country, but it does represent a conglomerate of nations.

 6. Bangladesh – Green Background and Red Sun

 The national flag of Bangladesh was adopted officially on 17 January 1972.
 It consists of a red disc on top of a green field.
-The red disc is offset slightly toward the hoist so that it appears centred when the flag is flying.
+The red disc is offset slightly toward the hoist so that it appears centered when the flag is flying.